sigfox/build-content/classes.md

 For instance, in RC1, U0 must have a low EIRP limit of 12 dBm.
 In RC2, the low limit is at 20 dBm.
 See more in this document: https://support.sigfox.com/docs/radio-configuration

 Therefore, while not mandatory, U0 is the class to aim for when building a device in the majority of use-cases.
 It is the best way to ensure Sigfox Network Service delivery at nominal performance level.
+In essence, the network is deployed to connect U0 devices.

 ### Tips to improve emission power